-Despite that the Service Provider claimed that the investments made in respect of the Complainant were in line with the Investment Guidelines, MPM has, however, not adequately proven such a claim.
+Despite that the Service Provider claimed that the investments made were in line with the Investment Guidelines, MPM has however not adequately proven such a claim.

-The investment portfolio in the case reviewed was solely invested in structured notes for a long period of time.
-It is unclear how a portfolio composition solely invested in structured notes truly satisfied certain conditions specified in MPM's own Investment Guidelines such as:
+As indicated, the investment portfolio in the case reviewed in this decision was at times either solely and/or predominantly invested in structured notes for a long period of time.
+It is unclear how such a portfolio composition truly satisfied certain conditions specified in MPM's own Investment Guidelines such as: